-Maintenance with opioids provided alongside psychosocial interventions can enable users to achieve stability, reduce drug use and other illegal behaviours and demonstrate improvements in many domains of functioning.
+Maintenance prescribing of opioids provided alongside psychosocial interventions can enable users to achieve stability, reduce drug use and other illegal behaviours and demonstrate improvements in many domains of functioning.
+Containment in a secure environment may present an opportunity to engage intensively with a young person that was not achieved in community settings, which may result in greater involvement with services.
 Maintenance as a goal remains controversial in young people with little evidence on outcome to guide the clinician.
 Most clinicians would suggest that maintenance with no time-frame of reduction for young people, especially those under 16 with a short opioid history and few other difficulties, would not be recommended.

-However, maintenance may be a viable option provided that there is a regular and frequent review of the care plan.
-This option of maintenance in the short term might be particularly important to a young person with a history of chaotic use who has not previously engaged in treatment or who has not stabilised in the community environment.
+However, maintenance in the secure setting may be a viable option, provided that the sentence is short, up to 6 months, and community services are engaged to continue the care plan.
+This option of maintenance might be particularly important to a young person with a history of chaotic use who has not previously engaged in treatment or who has not stabilised in the community environment.
 It is, however, somewhat different for the older adolescent (17-18 years and onwards), who might have a long history of opioid use.
 In this case maintenance over a longer period should be considered with goals reviewed regularly.